NKAmapper/building2osm-Sweden/README.md

     4) Check untouched existing OSM buildings (search for <code>building=* -modified -parent modified</code>).
     5) Check if entrances or other tagged nodes needs to be reconnected to the new buildings (search for <code>type:node ways:0 -untagged</code>).
   * Consider using _Edit->Purge_ in JOSM to work on a subset of a large municipality.
   * The _building_merge.py_ program may be run several times for the same municipality.
-Only buildings with a new _ref:lm_byggnad_ tag will be added each time.
+Only buildings with a new _ref:lantmateriet:byggnad_ tag will be added each time.

 ### Changelog
 * Added _building_split.py_.